jeffriechers/VDA_Updates_and_Sealing/README.md

 # VDA_Updates_and_Sealing
 These are the latest versions of my Machine Updates and Sealing Scripts.
 I have used these scripts for Windows 10 and later, and Windows 2019 and later.

+# New Features Oct 9, 2025
+1. Desktop OS update and sealing scripts.
+2. Desktop scripts won't start the Brokering process until after the warmup takes place, so no modification of Delivery Group is needed to prevent shutdown on logoff.

 # New Features Sept 19, 2025
 1. Separate scripts for Single User Desktop images and Multi User Server images.
 The Server Updates scripts are available now.
 Desktop Scripts are coming soon.
 2. Desktop Warmup process to create a local Autologon user account and application startup process to get wanted applications into memory before user logs in.